 Hey friends!
-After hosting yesterday’s #NectarChat, which was all about rockin’ your email list, I realized that tons of you out there are perplexed on how to get started.
+I realized that tons of you out there are perplexed on how to get started using Mailchimp and building an email list.
 It’s all good, yo.
 I was extremely confused about how to create and send a newsletter when I first made mine, too.
 There’s a little learning curve when you’re getting started, but I hope today’s tutorial gets all your questions answered.
 This tutorial includes video, screenshots, and step-by-step instructions…the whole shebang!
 I want it to be extremely clear for you to understand.
 Now, let’s get crackin’.

 First, why do I recommend Mailchimp to people who are getting started with an email newsletter?

 - Mailchimp is one of the easiest email systems that I’ve seen and has limited (but just enough!) features, making it great for beginners or intermediate users.

 - Mailchimp is FREE for up to 2,000 subscribers, which can’t be said of, well, any other platform that I know of.

 - It’s extremely popular, so it integrates seamlessly with tons of other softwares.

 - It includes a drag and drop editor, so designing your newsletters is a piece of cake (chocolate, if we’re taking orders).

 Basically, it’s the bomb, and if you’re new to email marketing, it’s the place to be.

 Today, I’m going to be covering everything you should know, including:

 - How do you create a subscription form where people can sign up for your newsletter?